Yildirim (Alex) Sivar

 Dr. Naeem Haider is a nephrologist in Jacksonville, Florida and is affiliated with multiple hospitals in the area, including Baptist Medical Center and Memorial Hospital.
 He received his medical degree from Allama Iqbal Medical College and has been in practice for more than 20 years.
 Dr. Haider is serving his patients at his practice located by Memorial Hospital.
 Despite his busy practice, Dr. Haider is an active philanthropist, dedicated to inter-cultural dialogue and to the promotion of a greater understanding of the world we live in.
 Dr. Haider also served as the chairman of BOT of ICNEF (Islamic Center of North East Florida) Dr. Haider is married and has three children.

 Khwaja Shaik is the award-winning global IT Executive with 22+ years of business technology leadership with GE, PwC, IBM and Bank of America.
 Khwaja has a worldwide reputation and proven track record in driving large scale digital transformation and innovation at the intersection of Cloud, Cybersecurity, Design Thinking and Artificial Intelligence.
-As IBM's Executive, Khwaja’s role is to transform client's business for digital business, building new partnerships and ecosystems for cognitive era.
+As an IBMer, Khwaja’s role is to transform client's business for digital business, building new partnerships and ecosystems for cognitive era.
 A lifelong advocate for principled practices, Khwaja served as BAC's Employee Network co-chair (2012-2015) and "Night of Asia" board member (2014) driving Cultural Intelligence.
 Khwaja also serves as McKinsey Global Institute's Executive Panel Member, University of North Florida's Computing Advisory Board Member and HBR’s Advisory Council Member driving global thought leadership.
-Khwaja holds an MBA (Global Management), Bachelors in Engineering, executive programs and 2014 CIO IT & Security Forum – Speaker
+Khwaja holds an MBA (Global Management), Bachelors in Engineering, executive programs and 2014 CIO IT & Security Forum – Speaker.

 Joey McKinnon, P.G.